Yoga Teacher Training

 - Do not strain to attain any position.

 - Do not perform postures or movements that are painful.

 - Consult your healthcare provider if you have previous injuries or conditions.

-You may experience uncomfortable feelings over the course of the course.
-Some participants report feeling sadness, guilt, shame, frustration and overwhelm during group discussions.
+You may experience uncomfortable feelings throughout the course.
+Some participants report feeling sadness, guilt, shame, frustration and overwhelmed during group discussions.
 Some aspects of the course may elicit uncomfortable memories.

 This course also carries the possibility of many benefits.
-Many participants report a reduction in eating disorder symptoms, improvements in coping, and a greater sense of ease in your body and self.
+Many participants report a reduction in mental health disorder symptoms, improvements in self-care, improvements in coping and self-regulation, and a greater sense of ease in their body and self.
 It is important to note that there are no guarantees of what you will or will not experience.

-This course and Yoga is not a treatment for any mental or physical illness.
+This course and Yoga are not treatments for any mental or physical illness.
 It is not a substitute for medical or mental health treatment.
 Your teachers cannot diagnose or treat mental or medical conditions.
 It is recommended that you seek counsel from qualified medical and mental health professionals for issues related to psychological and physiological illness.